-Unfortunate training and development professionals worldwide toil endlessly creating and providing non-measurable training for their employees.
+Unfortunate training and development professionals worldwide toil endlessly creating and providing training for employees that is nearly impossible to measure.
 They justify their corporate cost by avoiding compliance risk.
 They are not invited to sit at the executive table.
 They are the first to lose their job in a tight economy.
-They are the butt of the “people that can do and people that can’t train” joke.
-They are the owners of an ever shrinking budget and are asked to do more with less.
+They are the butt of the jokes about “people that can do, and people that can’t train.”
+They are the owners of an ever-shrinking budget and they are constantly asked to do more with less.

 Is this you?
 I hope not, but if so, I have a solution to turn your professional life around.